-As a small agency with a narrow scope of responsibility and limited expertise in the area of climate change, we are relying on the most recent official guidance produced by the U.S. Government pertaining to climate change to conduct the analysis.
-The Global Climate Change Impacts in the United States, prepared by the U.S. Global Change Research Program in May 2014 is being used as the basis for our general understanding of the effects of climate change on Agriculture, Land Resources, Water Resources, and Biodiversity in the United States, prepared by the U.S. Climate Change Science Program in May 2008, as the basis for our understanding of the effects climate change will have on agriculture.

-We have reviewed the "Global Climate Change Impacts in the United States" report produced by the U.S. Global Change Research Program.
-The report identifies 12 key findings.
+As a small agency with a narrow scope of responsibility and limited expertise in the area of climate change, we are relying on the most recent official guidance produced by the U.S. Government pertaining to climate change to conduct our analysis.
+The "Global Climate Change Impacts in the United States" report, prepared by the U.S. Global Change Research Program in May 2014, is being used as the basis for our general understanding of the effects of climate change.
+We are using the "Effects of Climate Change on Agriculture, Land Resources, Water Resources, and Biodiversity in the United States," prepared by the U.S. Climate Change Science Program in May 2008, as the basis for our understanding of the effects climate change will have on agriculture.
+We have reviewed the "Global Climate Change Impacts in the United States" report, which identifies 12 key findings.
 Findings 7 and 8 are directly related to agriculture and could have long-term effects on the Farm Credit System:

-7. Climate change will stress water resources.
-Water is an issue in every region, but the nature of the potential impacts varies.
+- 7. Climate change will stress water resources.
+Water is an issue in every region, but the nature of the potential impact varies.
 Surface and groundwater supplies in some regions are stressed by increased demand for water and groundwater recharge.
-In some regions, particularly the southern part of the country, climate change is increasing the likelihood of water shortages and competition for water among its many users.
+In some regions, particularly the southern part of the country, climate change is increasing the likelihood of water shortages and competition for water among its many users. - 8.
+Crop and livestock production will be increasingly challenged.
+Agriculture is considered one of the sectors most adaptable to changes in climate.
+However, extreme heat, drought, disease, and heavy downpours will pose adaptation challenges for crop and livestock production.